Lomi lomi is considered to be a Hawaiian healing massage that gives nurturing and loving touch.

 What do lomi lomi practitioners or instructors have to say?

-In a personal interview with Lomi Kumu Dane Silva from the Big Island, he stated, “Traditional lomi respects you for who you are and is a relationship with ‘ohana and nature.”
+In a personal interview with Lomi Kumu Dane Silva from the Big Island, he said, “Traditional lomi respects you for who you are and is a relationship with ‘ohana and nature.”
 He refers to contemporary lomi lomi as an integrative healing arts practice.
 He continues to state that “intention with movement and breath prepares a lomi practitioner to perform successfully, so that waves of energy will flow.”

 Beautifully described by lomi lomi practitioner and instructor Karen Reifinger from Pennsylvania, “We can only hope to foster the one common thread at the core of Hawaiian healing: unconditional love and aloha, based upon the philosophy that all things seek harmony and love.
 Clients are empowered with self-responsibility to heal and change the many aspects that define the nature of our human existence.
 These old concepts are timeless, even in this new world.”

 Penny Prior, one of my mentors who lives on Kauai, says lomi lomi to her is a lifestyle.
-She believes one must live the principles of what they teach.
-The most important thing to her is integrity for any practitioner or instructor.
+She thinks one must live the principles of what they teach.
+The most significant thing to her is integrity for any practitioner or instructor.
 There is not power over someone, she states, and teachers and practitioners need to be very conscious.
 Lomi lomi encompasses everything, even the food you eat, intention, prayer (pule) and how you express your thoughts.

 Nana Veary states in her book, Change We Must, that Hawaiians called upon their inner wisdom to make the most of nature’s offerings.
 The elders chanted and prayed, “Let that which is unknown become known.”
-Lomi lomi students might learn similar chants to use before they start a session.
+Lomi lomi students might learn similar chants to use before they begin a session.

 Kahuna Harry Uhane Jim brought joy and laughter upon our meeting.
 In his book, Wise Secrets of Aloha, he shares, “Now is the time to share aloha with humanity.
 Aloha means the Breath of God is in our presence.
 It is time to reveal the profound lomilomi secrets of the kahunas for personal and planetary peace.”